 Therefore, should one of these cars collide with something else, they could incur especially heavy damage.
 Also remember that, if the car is hitting a bigger vehicle, the latter could easily be heavier and, therefore, likelier to inflict damage on the smaller vehicle than the other way round.

-Consider taking out short-term or temporary insurance
+Consider taking out short-term or temporary insurance and shopping around

 If you have access to a car but use it at infrequent and sporadic intervals, then opting for a year-long policy could be financially wasteful.
 A much more cost-effective alternative could be short-term or temporary insurance; this can be left in place for anywhere between 1 and 28 days at a time.